Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 5. Use Turmeric

-Sprinkle on turmeric which is known as the smart spice.
+Turmeric is known as the smart spice.
 It is the yellow spice found in mustard and curry.
 The spice cuts the amount of damage in the brain in half.
 Research shows that turmeric can be sprinkled on your food for great benefits.

 Using turmeric essential oil helps improve brain and cognitive function.
 When the oil is inhaled, it boosts memory and improves concentration.